davonbarnette/slackboit/README.md

 1. Open up the Command Prompt or Terminal and navigate to the **backend** folder of this repository.
     - **Command Prompt (Windows)**
-        1. Press the 'Windows' key and type in `cmd`.
+        1. Press the `Windows` key and type in `cmd`.
 Hit `Enter`.
 This should open a new Command Prompt window.
         2. You will want to change your active folder to the **backend** folder of this repository.
 To do so, in the Command Prompt, type `cd "<path/to/slackboit/backend>"`.
 In my case if the Slackboit code lived under **Documents > Development > slackboit > backend**, I would type `cd "C:\\Users\davonbarnette\Documents\Development\slackboit\backend"`.
     - **Terminal (macOS)**
-        1. Press the 'CMD + Enter' key and type in `terminal`.
+        1. Press the `CMD + Enter` key and type in `terminal`.
 Hit `Enter`.
 This should open a new Terminal window.
         2. You will want to change your active folder to the **backend** folder of this repository.
 To do so, in the Command Prompt, type `cd "<path/to/slackboit/backend>"`.
 In my case if the Slackboit code lived under **Documents > Development > slackboit > backend**, I would type `cd "/Users/davonbarnette/Documents/Development/slackboit/backend"`.
 2. Type in `npm install` and hit `Enter`.
 You should see it doing a bunch of hacker looking stuff.
 If no errors pop up, move on to the next step.
-3. Change your Environment Variables.
-WARNING: THIS IS SUPER IMPORTANT TO NOT MESS UP.
-MAKE SURE TO FOLLOW THESE DIRECTIONS EXACTLY.
+3. Change your Environment Variables. **WARNING: THIS IS SUPER IMPORTANT TO NOT MESS UP.
+MAKE SURE TO FOLLOW THESE DIRECTIONS EXACTLY.**
-    1. Look in the backend folder in your IDE or folder browser for a folder **env**.
+    1. Look in the **backend** folder in your IDE or folder browser for a folder named **env**.
 Under that, you will see a file called **example_env.txt**.
     2. Change the name of this file (**example_env.txt**) to **dev.env**.
-    3. SUPER IMPORTANT: Now go to your GitHub Desktop application, and make sure that there are no pending Changes for the file **dev.env**.
+    3. **SUPER IMPORTANT**: Now go to your GitHub Desktop application, and make sure that there are no pending Changes for the file **dev.env**.
+    This is to make sure we're not committing environment variables (which hold our keys) to the open repo.
 If you have confirmed this, move on to the next step.
     4. Davon will give you keys that you can enter for each of these environment variables.
 So if Davon gives you `SLACK_TOKEN=38rhef03hfanjs`, paste (or replace) it in your new **dev.env** file.
 4. Type in `npm run start` and hit `Enter`.
 This will start the test environment.
-5. Now you can go to http://localhost:8000, and see your app booted up!
+5. Now you can go to http://localhost:8000, and see your app booted up.
 Happy boiting!